amansrv/Pull-Request/README.md

-# Pull-Request
+<h3 align="center"> - Make-A-Pull-Request !! - </h3>

-This repository helps you how to make a Pull Request!!
+> A repository is to help you how to make a Pull Request.
+If you like to do Open-Source then this will gonna help you lot.

+Steps-

+1. Fork this repository
+2. Clone the fork to your PC
+3. Add your page
+4. Create a Pull Request
+5. Star this repository
+6. Congratulations!
+You've successfully made a Pull Request!

+*THANK YOU!* 😊